-Manufactured Fabrics are usually made of filaments extruded as liquid and formed into various fibers.
-Because the fiber starts as a liquid, many of the fibers are colored before they become filament, thus they are difficult to dye after the fiber is woven into a fabric.
+Manufactured fabrics are usually made of filaments extruded as liquid and formed into various fibers.
+Because many fibers start as a liquid, many of them are colored before they become filament.
+This makes the difficult to dye after the fiber is woven into a fabric.

 Here is a Glossary of Rayon Fabrics